The Four Lies We Tell Ourselves About AI Interviews (And What Actually Works)

 AI for volume.
 Humans for nuance.
 Done in a fraction of the time.

-1. Democratize research across your org.
-When brand and product teams are moving fast and need research faster than an internal insights team can deliver, the right platform and guidance empowers non-researchers to run their own AI-led studies.
-That way, your insights team stays focused on strategic, high-impact work.
-Everyone wins.
+• Democratize research across your org.
+When brand and product teams are moving fast and need research faster than an internal insights team can deliver, the right platform and guidance lets non-researchers run their own AI-led studies.
+Your insights team stays focused on strategic, high-impact work.

-3. Go global without hiring a UN translator.
-Want to talk to consumers in Brazil, Japan, and Germany?
+• Go global without hiring a translator.
 You don’t need moderators who speak Portuguese, Japanese, and German.
 The AI handles it.

 Stop limiting yourself to “either/or.”
 Start thinking “yes, and.”